 “The Yellow Cow” by Franz Marc

 “The Yellow Cow” by Franz Marc is one of Marc’s several depictions of animals in the Expressionist style.
-The painting depicts a yellow jumping cow, surrounded by a colourful, structured landscape.
-The painting is a contrast between the dynamic yellow frolicking cow and a natural world filled with hidden forms.
+The painting depicts a yellow jumping cow, surrounded by a colorful, structured landscape.
+The picture is a contrast between the dynamic yellow frolicking cow and a natural world filled with hidden forms.
 A back-to-nature movement that swept the artistic communities in the early years of the twentieth century greatly influenced Franz Marc.
 Marc found this nature-oriented quest for spiritual redemption an inspiration for his art.
 He felt that animals possessed a certain godliness that men had lost.
 In 1915, during the war, he wrote:

 “People with their lack of piety, especially men, never touched my true feelings,

 But animals with their virginal sense of life awakened all that was good in me.”

 Yellow Cow dates to Marc’s formative phase, during which he developed the color symbolism that permeates the painting.
 The symbolist painters used mythological and dream imagery.
 The symbols used by symbolism are not the familiar emblems of mainstream iconography but intensely personal, private, obscure, and ambiguous references.
 More a philosophy than an actual style of art.
 For Marc, blue was equated with spirituality and maleness, yellow with femininity and sensuality, and red with the earth.
 The colors in the painting are symbolically representing the sense of the objects in the artwork.
 The Russian painter Wassily Kandinsky greatly influenced Marc’s use of color in this work.